stormpath/spring-boot-idsite-sso-demo/README.md

 * SpringBootStormpath - The most basic integration between Stormpath and Spring Boot
 * SpringBootStormpathIDSite - A Spring Boot web app that integrates Stormpath ID Site for Single SignOn and hosted views

-This demonstrates the most basic Spring Boot app.
+This demonstrates the most basic integration between Stormpath and Spring Boot.

 Deploy this tag to Heroku using the button below.